 Project title: Access to primary healthcare and ambulatory care sensitive hospitalisations.

 My name is Fazeela Mohamed.
-I am a doctoral student from the University of Canterbury.
-I am collecting information about how patients access to primary healthcare services in the Maldives.
+I am a doctoral candidate at the University of Canterbury School of Health Sciences.
+I’d like to provide you information about my research on how patients access primary healthcare services in the Maldives.

 Previous research has shown that primary healthcare interventions are effective in reducing hospitalisation among patients with high blood pressure, diabetes, asthma, chronic obstructive pulmonary disease, and chronic heart failure.
 Though Maldives continue to provide these interventions, it remains to be explained relatively higher rates of hospitalisation for these diseases.
 It is argued that higher rates of hospitalisation for these diseases indicate lack of primary healthcare access.
 Therefore, the purpose of my research is to study the association between transportation, travel time, and trust in provider and access to primary healthcare services.
 Then, assess the association between access to primary healthcare services and risk of hospitalisation for high blood pressure, diabetes, asthma, chronic obstructive pulmonary disease, and chronic heart failure.

-You have been approached to take part in this study because you belong to one of the regions I am interested to study in my research; and is diagnosed with one or more of the diseases that I am studying.
-These diseases include hypertension, chronic heart failure, asthma, chronic obstructive pulmonary disease, and diabetes.
-Ministry of Health has located your contact details through hospital database.
+I invite you to participate in my study sas you belong to one of the regions I am interested in my research; and you are diagnosed with one or more of the following conditions that I am studying:

-If you choose to take part in this study, your involvement in this project will be answering my questionnaire to gather information for this research.
-The information you provide will be entered to the computer.
-It is important for the researcher that the most accurate information is obtained.
-This is will take 25 to 30 minutes of your time.

-There are no known risks associated in answering the questionnaire.
-Your answers will be kept securely.
-Any information that could identify you will not be linked to your answers anyway.
-The information gathered via the questionnaire will only be used for the above research purpose.

-Participation is voluntary and you have the right to withdraw at interview stage.
-There is no penalty involved in withdrawing.
-You may ask for your raw data to be returned to you or destroyed at interview stage.
-If you withdraw, I will remove information relating to you at interview stage.
-However, once your information is entered to the system it will remain anonymous.
-I will be unable to locate your specific information and therefore cannot delete it.
-It will become increasingly difficult to remove the influence of your data on the results.
+High blood pressure

+Chronic heart failure

+Asthma

+Chronic obstructive pulmonary disease (add that name)

+Diabetes

+.
+With your permission, the Ministry of Health will share your contact details with me so that I can reach you for this study.

+If you choose to take part in this study: you :

+One of the interviewers will contact you over phone to arrange a time of interview

+The interview will be in-person in a suitable public place

+The interview will take about 30 minutes of your time

+In appreciation of your time, we will provide you with light refreshments

+We will store your information securely in an electronic format, and we will make sure that your identity is not revealed to anyone and all information you share with us will remain confidential

+We will use any information you provide for research only

+We do not conceive any risk on your part if you choose to answer the questionnaire.
+However, should you will become concerned about your condition, we recommend that you discuss this with your primary provider.

+Participation is voluntary and you have the right to withdraw before commencement of the interview..

-The results of the project will be published in the form of a thesis.
-A thesis is a public document and will be available through University of Canterbury Library.
+The results will be published as a doctoral thesis.
+The electronic version of the thesis is a public document and will be available free of cost through University of Canterbury Library.
 However, your identity will not be made public.
 You will be given a study code.
 This study code will not be linked to your name or contact details.
 Any information given by you will be entered under this study code.
 Therefore, the information given by you will remain anonymous, once the data is entered in the system.
 This data will only be accessible to researcher and supervisors.
 The data will be password protected.
 It will be stored in cloud storage services via university server.
 To prevent accidental loss, back-up data will be stored on transportable media such as flash memory and external hard drives.
 This will be stored securely in separate lockable cabinets given for individual PhD students.
 The data will be stored for next 10 years.